 Third-party call blocking and labeling apps rely heavily on user feedback in order to identify potential spammers and scammers.
 While the FCC and phone carriers rely on these reports to a lesser extent, enough negative consumer feedback can affect how they label you as well.

 The solution isn’t just to run an ethical, legal business.
 You should also avoid practices that can be perceived as similar to those of spam callers.
-This means that you should avoid using pre-recorded voice messages, vague or too-good-to-be-true sales pitches, aggressive sales tactics, agents with heavy accents, or anything else commonly associated with spam calls.
+This means that you should avoid using pre-recorded voice messages, vague or too-good-to-be-true sales pitches, aggressive sales tactics, or anything else commonly associated with spam calls.

 What Should Caller Support Do?